-- Understand the basic elements of a contract and how contracts for goods, services and digital content are formed and the common law and legislative remedies. - Identify and explain the legal consumer protection framework. - Explain the UK Court System and its use in the consumer protection environment - Identify and understand the key UK consumer protection legislation that regulates the fair-trading environment.
+- Understand the key elements of a contract and how contracts for goods, services and digital content are formed. - Map contractual obligations as well as common law and legislative remedies for breach of contract. - Understand vitiating factors (defences) in contract law. - Explain the UK court system and its use in the consumer protection environment. - Identify and understand the legal consumer protection framework in the UK, including key consumer protection legislation.